-Just over one hundred years ago workmen digging in Cheapside unearthed what is now the largest cache of Elizabethan and early Stuart jewellery ever found.
-This diverse collection of jewellery has only just gone on display in its entirety for the first time since its discovery in 1912.
-Last week I visited the Museum of London to see this temporary exhibition for myself.
+Just over one hundred years ago workmen digging in Cheapside, London unearthed what is now the largest cache of Elizabethan and early Stuart jewellery ever found.
+For the first time since its discovery in 1912, this exquisite and diverse collection of jewellery was the focus of a temporary exhibition in the Museum of London.
+This is our review of that exhibition.

 Although I can appreciate the aesthetics and social significance of jewellery, I am not particularly interested in jewellery.
 For a number of reasons, however, I was still very keen to see the Cheapside Hoard exhibit during my last visit to London.
 Not only has this hoard been widely hyped as an internationally important collection of artefacts, I also enjoy seeing how curators create interesting exhibitions out of challenging collections of artefacts.
 On all levels the Cheapside exhibit did not disappoint.
 This is definitely an exhibition any visitor to London with even the slightest interest in that city’s past should not miss.

 The Cheapside Hoard was found by workmen on 18 June 1912, at what is One New Change – a high end shopping complex between Cheapside and Cannon Street.

 The London Museum, as it was then, acquired the Hoard in 1912.

 There are five items in the Victoria & Albert Museum and twenty five in the British Museum.